 The Eiffel Tower is probably the most popular landmark in Paris.
 Seeing the famous tower for the first time can make your entire visit to the city memorable.
-As a first time visitor in Paris, the Eiffel Tower is certainly one of the places for you to see first.
+As a first-time visitor in Paris, the Eiffel Tower is undoubtedly one of the places for you to see first.

-The tower, which stands at a height of 300 metres tall, was constructed by Gustave Eiffel in 1889 for the World Exposition.
-An interesting fact to know is that the Eiffel Tower was not built to be a long-standing structure in Paris.
+The tower, which stands at the height of 300 metres tall, was constructed by Gustave Eiffel in 1889 for the World Exposition.
+An interesting Paris fact to know is that the Eiffel Tower was not built to be a long-standing structure in the city.

-Despite this, it not only still stands today but is the most iconic structure in Paris and probably in France as a whole.
+Despite this, it still stands today and is the most iconic structure in Paris and probably in France as a whole.

 If you want to take in the views of Paris from the top of the Eiffel Tower, you can either climb or take a ride in the tower's elevator to the top.
 Of course, there are also many spots around the Eiffel Tower to snap some pictures!